Maximilian I, Holy Roman Emperor: Reforms

-At the 1495 Diet of Worms, the Reception of Roman Law was accelerated and formalized.
+At the 1495 Diet of Worms, the Reception of Roman Law was accelerated and formalised.
 The Roman Law was made binding in German courts, except in the case it was contrary to local statutes.
 In practice, it became the basic law throughout Germany, displacing Germanic local law to a large extent, although Germanic law was still operative at the lower courts.
 Other than the desire to achieve legal unity and other factors, the adoption also highlighted the continuity between the Ancient Roman empire and the Holy Roman Empire.

+Emperor Maximilian Visiting Albrecht Dürer at Work, a 19th-century painting by Wilhelm Koller depicting the Emperor's patronage.

-To realize his resolve to reform and unify the legal system, the emperor frequently intervened personally in matters of local legal matters, overriding local charters and customs.
+To realise his resolve to reform and unify the legal system, the emperor frequently intervened personally in matters of local legal matters, overriding local charters and customs.
 This practice was often met with irony and scorn from local councils, who wanted to protect local codes.
 Maximilian had a general reputation of justice and clemency, but could occasionally act in a violent and resentful manner if personally affronted.